-Violinist Jenny Grégoire is Assistant Professor of Violin and String Area Coordinator at the University of Alabama.
+Violinist Jenny Grégoire is Associate Professor of Violin and String Area Coordinator at the University of Alabama.
 Born in Québec, Canada, Ms. Grégoire began to play violin when she was five.
 At age six, she was admitted in the pre-college division of the Québec Music Conservatoire where she studied with Jean Angers and Liliane Garnier-Le Sage and earned both undergraduate and graduate degrees in violin performance, with a minor in chamber music.
 Upon leaving Québec, Ms. Grégoire attended Northwestern University, where she received a Master’s degree in Violin Performance and Pedagogy with Dr. Myron Kartman.
-She was also a member of the Civic Orchestra of Chicago for two seasons and worked with conductors Cliff Colnot, Daniel Barenboim, Neeme Jarvi, Mstislav Rostropovich and Pierre Boulez, among others.
+She was a member of the Civic Orchestra of Chicago for two seasons and worked with conductors Daniel Barenboim, Neeme Jarvi, Mstislav Rostropovich, Pierre Boulez and Cliff Colnot, among others.
 Jenny Grégoire left Chicago to play one season with the New World Symphony, under the direction of Michael Tilson Thomas, in Miami, FL.